Proof of income, identity and rent

 Receiving a wage

-If you are employed you must provide one of these documents:
+If you're employed, provide one of the following documents:

 - an employer's declaration form completed and signed by your employer

-- a letter from your employer that shows your gross wage, any regular overtime and year to date salary.
+- a letter from your employer showing your total wage before tax, any regular overtime and year-to-date salary.

-Provide a copy of your most recent tax return showing your net business income (gross income minus expenses).
-You should delete or obscure your tax file number.
+Provide a copy of your most recent tax return showing your total business income before tax minus expenses.
+Remove tax file numbers from all documents.

-If you have a new business and haven't lodged your first tax return, provide one of these documents:
+If you have a new business and haven’t lodged your first tax return, provide one of the following documents:

-- a statutory declaration form estimating your annual net business income
+- a statutory declaration estimating your annual net business income

-- a letter from a certified practising accountant or registered tax consultant showing your personal gross weekly or annual income.
+- a letter from a certified practising accountant or registered tax consultant showing your personal total weekly or annual income before tax.

-Provide a statement or letter from your bank, building society, credit union or financial institution showing the interest amount and period covered or the balance of the account and the interest rate payable.
+Provide a statement or letter from your financial institution showing the interest amount and the period covered, or the balance of the account and the interest rate payable.

-If your parents provide you with financial support, provide a statutory declaration form from them that shows:
+If your parents give you with financial support, provide a statutory declaration from them showing:

-- weekly or monthly amount they provide you with
+- the weekly or monthly amount they provide you with

-- value of any other forms of support they provide - eg they pay half your current rent.
+- the value of any other forms of support such as paying half your rent.